-

 - Readers’ Theater coaching and performances;

-- Parent and grandparent leadership for Kindergarten center time (Annual Mother’s Day quilting projects with grandparents).
+- Parent and grandparent leadership for Kindergarten center time (Annual Mother’s Day quilting projects with grandparents). - Describe the most successful activity your school has initiated to strengthen the ties to your community.

 When we analyzed school climate data and discovered that our middle school students were struggling with making school connections, our teacher team brainstormed a brilliant plan that include an annual retreat and project-based learning activities (Exploratories).
 The Middle School Exploratories are 3-week sessions that occur 3 times each school year.
 Students in grades 6-8 are taught by community members with expertise in: arts (visual and dance); archery; career exploration; Native arts; quilting; gourmet cooking; martial arts; technology; film-making; and, photography.
 Our Exploratory Finale is a celebration and display of completed student projects.
 The Annual Retreat is a 3-day/2-night camping trip during which we participate in community-building activities.
 It is an extraordinary opportunity to strengthen relationships among students and among staff.